chaithucse/NewsToday/README.md

 News Application which fetches content using REST API

-Developed using below Android Jetpack components in Kotlin.
+Developed using Android Jetpack components in Kotlin.